moses-mbaga/semo/docs/api/TMDB.md

   - Extracts seasons from show details, filters out specials (`season.number <= 0`) and seasons with `airDate == null`.
 Returns `[]` on error.

 - `Future<List<Episode>> getEpisodes(int showId, int seasonNumber)`
-  - Episodes for a given show/season, filtered to those with non‑null `airDate`.
+  - Episodes for a given show/season, filtered to those with non-null `airDate`.
 Returns `[]` on error.

 Common

+- `Future<String?> getImdbId(MediaType mediaType, int id)`
+  - Fetches external IDs for a movie or TV show and extracts the IMDb ID (`tt...`).
+Returns `null` if unavailable.

 - `Future<SearchResults?> searchFromUrl(MediaType mediaType, String url, int page, Map<String, String>? parameters)`
   - Convenience wrapper over the internal search to hit arbitrary TMDB list endpoints with pagination and optional params.

 - `Future<String?> getGenreBackdrop(MediaType mediaType, Genre genre)`
   - Returns a backdrop path for the provided `genre`.
-Uses `genre.backdropPath` when available; otherwise performs a one‑page discover request for the genre and returns a random item's backdrop.
+Uses `genre.backdropPath` when available; otherwise performs a one-page discover request for the genre and returns a random item's backdrop.
 Returns `null` on error or when none found.

 - `Future<SearchResults?> getRecommendations(MediaType mediaType, int id, int page)`
   - Recommendations for a movie/TV show by ID, paginated.
 Returns `SearchResults?`.